mixmastamyk/console/docs/why.rst

 `improvements
 <http://www.nivot.org/blog/post/2016/02/04/Windows-10-TH2-(v1511)-Console-Host-Enhancements>`_
 to be made to its until-now pathetic "console."
-Often still known as the "DOS Prompt" because it hadn't changed since then.
+Often still known as the "DOS Prompt" because it has been stuck in time since then.
-Vaguely analogous to a virtual terminal, as a Yugo might compare to a classic BMW.
+Vaguely analogous to today's virtual terminals, as a Yugo might compare to a classic BMW.
-But now it's supercharged.
+But now, it's supercharged.

 So, all the top platforms support ANSI escape sequences.
 Again!